pingcap/ossinsight/src/pages/about.md

 :::note

-📌 Due to the limitation of raw dataset from Github, we currently provide real-time insights in one hour.
+📌 Due to the limitation of raw dataset from GitHub, we currently provide real-time insights in one hour.
 But we are happy to share with you that **minute-level insights** are already on the way!

 :::